sayyidkhan/mastra-dev/API.md

   -d '{
     "prompt": "Which company has the highest revenue per employee?", "documentNames": ["sample-financial-data"],
-    "user_response": "I need this information for a board presentation, please format it professionally with key metrics highlighted"
+    "userResponse": "I need this information for a board presentation, please format it professionally with key metrics highlighted"
   }'
 ```